 Below is a structural overview of the most visible longevity clinics operating in Spain.

-Longevytum operates as a medically directed preventive longevity clinic in Madrid focused on early cardiovascular risk detection and premature mortality prevention.
+Based in Madrid, Longevytum is a physician-led preventive clinic that focuses on detecting silent cardiovascular disease risk through coronary CT angiography, calcium scoring, and biological age testing, targeting adults before symptoms develop.
 Its model aligns with diagnostic-intensive preventive longevity medicine Spain rather than residential intervention.
 Led by Dr. Jesús Esquide, the clinic targets the “silent phase” of chronic disease, particularly subclinical atherosclerosis, based on the premise that cardiovascular pathology develops years before symptoms and that imaging-led detection may refine long-term risk assessment.

 🔎 Did You Know?